 ☞ Address: Area of Yonsei-ro, Seodaemun-gu, Seoul

-Cheonggyecheon Stream is full of visitors all year round.
-The stream is dotted with people dipping their feet in the cool waters to escape the unbearable heat of summer nights, and in fall, beautiful lanterns reflect off the stream during the Seoul Lantern Festival.
-The length of Cheonggyecheon Stream is lined with cafés, making it easy to stop for a cup of coffee while enjoying the relaxing view of the stream.
+The paths along Cheonggyecheon Stream are full of visitors all year round.
+The stream is dotted with people escaping the heat of summer or coming to view the colorful lights during the Seoul Lantern Festival in fall.
+The length of Cheonggyecheon Stream is lined with cafés, making it easy to stop for a cup of coffee while enjoying a relaxing view of the stream.

 ☞ Address: Cheonggyecheon-ro, Jongno-gu, Seoul

 In the vicinity of Dongdaemun Shopping Complex is a narrow alley, densely packed with small restaurants selling saengseon gui (grilled fish).
 Your meal will pass quickly as bite after bite of freshly grilled fish and warm rice sates your appetite.
 The fish are grilled in advance, and lightly grilled again after an order is placed so you can still enjoy a warm meal in record time.